dryu99/boonwegig-pub/README.md

   - [ ] is it even worth scraping data for events that are happening 3+ monoths from now if theyre just gonna advertise it again
   - [ ] theres literally 0 point in advertising events that are happening tonight i just realized lol maybe can add a prompt for this here (eg is event happening today)
     - [ ] seems like a lot of vancouver venues do this style of advertising on instagram
+  - [ ] OR maybe we can have different style prompts for different countries/cities
+  - [ ] write chatgpt tests before you do this
 - [ ] for final stats print, don't print out all venue names just the ones that actualy had events added
 - [ ] consider making city all lowercase to be consistent (in timezone its lowercase, everywhere else its proper case)
 - [ ] refactor venues.json to be array of objects instead
   - [ ] so we can add metadata like reviewStatus
+- [ ] add localName col to venue and artist (so they have their name in their local language)
+- [x] write cron job for auto push on vps (so that ui can be refreshed lol)
+- [ ] write migration to add external_map_json col to venue
+  - think json is the right call here given that there could be an arbitrary number of external maps (e.g. korea has kakao, naver, google)
+- [ ] scrape more venues in seoul ❗️❗️❗️

 ##  Frontend TODOs